 We recognise that parents and carers are a child's first and most enduring educators and we aim for the schools and parents and carers to work closely in the Foundation stage staff.
-This can have a very positive impact on a child's development but relies on a twoway flow of information and knowledge.
+This can have a very positive impact on a child's development but relies on a two-way flow of information and knowledge.

-We will develop this working relationship between the school and parents and carers as follows:
+We develop this working relationship between the school and parents and carers as follows:

-\cdot We will outline the school's expectations in a home, school agreement.

-\cdot We will hold a curriculum meeting early in the year to inform parents all about the EYFS

-\cdot We will send home a "WOW" book designed to enable foundation staff and parents or guardians to record outstanding achievements.

-\cdot We will publish a theme topic web detailing the areas of learning and the possible learning activities.

-\cdot We will operate an "open door" policy that will allow parents and carers to discuss concerns and developments in an informal manner.
-Conversely, if Foundation staff have concerns about the progress of a child, they will immediately approach parents and carers to discuss them.

-\cdot We will conduct a parents evening towards the end of the first term to inform parents and carers formally of how a child has settled in, progress and next steps for learning.
-We will also conduct a further parents evening during the Spring term.

-\cdot Three times a year, we will invite parents and guardians to visit the school informally in order to fully appreciate the work that has been produced in that term.
+- · We will outline the school's expectations in a home, school agreement. - \cdot We will hold a curriculum meeting early in the year to inform parents all about the EYFS curriculum and routines. - \cdot We will publish a knowledge organiser detailing the areas of learning and the possible learning activities. - · We will operate an "open door" policy that will allow parents and carers to discuss concerns and developments in an informal manner.
+Conversely, if EYFS staff have concerns about the progress of a child, they will immediately approach parents and carers to discuss the matter. - · We will conduct a parents' evening towards the end of the first term to inform parents and carers formally of how a child has settled in, their progress and next steps for learning.
+A further parents' evening will take place during the Spring term. - Three times a year, we will invite parents and guardians to visit the school informally in order to fully appreciate the work that has been produced in that term.